 Under federal law, the Navy can be sued under very special circumstances.
 While the federal government can claim sovereign immunity that restricts citizens from filing suit against them, there are specific situations including exposure to asbestos that occurred in the Navy that can allow the injured victim to file a lawsuit.
 However, these cases are complex often require the skills of a personal injury attorney who specializes in lawsuits where the government agency is listed as a defendant.

-Nearly every mesothelioma case is resolved outside of the courtroom and never goes to trial.
+Your Chicago Mesothelioma case will probably not go to trial because nearly every other similar dispute is resolved outside of the courtroom and never goes to court.
 The plaintiffs and the defendants typically reach a settlement that involves an appropriate monetary recovery to satisfy the plaintiff's financial needs to recover past expenses and future costs.
 Resolving the case out of court occurs even when the defendant implies that they will never pay the claim because making a public pronouncement of the defendant's responsibility could cost them significantly more if other plaintiffs filed their suits without legal representation.

 Will the Compensation I Receive be Worth the Time and Aggravation?

-Yes, absolutely.
-The amount of financial compensation we have obtained for other clients has provided sufficient funds needed to care for the mesothelioma patient, surviving spouse, and their family in an amount that will last their lifetime and longer.
+The compensation you receive from an Illinois mesothelioma lawsuit will be worth the time effort as it will help pay for items like medical bills, lost wages, suffering, lost companionship and other harms and expenses.
+The amount of financial compensation we have directly obtained for other clients has provided sufficient funds needed to care for the mesothelioma patient, surviving spouse, and their family in an amount that will last their lifetime and longer.

-Not at all.
-The personal injury attorneys at Rosenfeld Injury Lawyers (888-424-5757) will handle every aspect of your asbestos injury case from filing documents to negotiating a settlement or presenting evidence at trial.
+Illinois mesothelioma lawsuits are complex, but if you hire a competent and dedicated law firm to manage the case it will alleviate a lot of the stress, burden, and worry.
+The personal injury attorneys at Rosenfeld Injury Lawyers (888-424-5757) can handle every aspect of your asbestos injury case from filing documents to negotiating a settlement or presenting evidence at trial.
 If necessary, our legal firm will hire professionals to provide expert testimony, investigate facts to prove your exposure and identify defendants in your case to ensure your family is adequately compensated.
 We do not require any upfront payment of fees while we work on creating peace of mind and obtaining financial security for your family while you heal from the devastating effects of mesothelioma.

-Won't Worker's Compensation Pay Benefits for my Mesothelioma Injuries?
+Does Illinois Worker's Compensation Pay Benefits for Mesothelioma Injuries?

 Unfortunately, the benefits program provides only minimal monetary compensation to handle catastrophic severe personal injuries.
 Because of that, your attorney will need to identify a negligent third party like a product manufacturer or others that are at fault for your damages.
 Starting a case now is crucial because it may take months to identify a responsible third party and ensure that all evidence necessary to prove your case is preserved.

-How can I Seek Compensation if my Loved One Died From Mesothelioma?
+How can I Seek Compensation if My Loved one Died From Mesothelioma in Illinois?

-Even though the victim of mesothelioma is no longer alive, you and other family members likely have the right to file a wrongful death lawsuit to seek financial compensation to recover your damages.
+You can seek justice and financial compensation if your loved one dies from mesothelioma by filing a wrongful death lawsuit in Illinois court.
+These causes of action target responsible for the wrongful death of another and award their loved ones financial compensation for the harms and losses that occurred because of the passing.
 Your attorney can ensure that you receive adequate recompense for your loved one's medical expenses, lost wages, the loss of all future earnings, the loss of consortium and companionship, funeral expenses and burial costs.
 If your loved one dies during the process of resolving the lawsuit or monetary recovery claim, their estate will receive the funds.
 Additionally, the family can still pursue the case through a wrongful death lawsuit to ensure that all survivors are compensated for their loss.

-How Long do I Have to File a Lawsuit or Claim for Compensation?
+How Long do I Have to File a Lawsuit or Claim for Compensation in Illinois?

 If we are unable to secure an acceptable negotiated settlement, we will build the case to take to trial where we can present your evidence in front of a judge and jury.
 Once your case is successfully resolved, the jury will determine the extent of your injuries and the amount of financial compensation you deserve.